dcndn4/HW_3_Whale_Port-folio-/README_working.md

 >      []  0 = perfect random relationship

 >      [] -1 = prefect negative relationship
+>

+        Note on covariance: (from Beta demo presented in class 9.28.21)

+        Covariance is a measure of dependency between two returns.
+Correlation is covariance, scaled to [-1, 1]. (~Carol Alexander, Practical Financial Econometrics, 94)

+        Or, it measures the directional relationship between two variables.
+If two stocks go up at the same time, covariance is positive!

+        Note on variance:

+        Variance measures how far numbers disperse around their mean.

+        Variance vs std dev is the square root of variance.

+        Covariance vs variance: Variance is one variable.
+Covariance is 2 variables

 (To work with correlation and pandas, use the seaborn library (as well as matplotlib))